txstate-etc/svelte-forms/README.md

 1. The field is no longer an intended part of the form.
 Perhaps it is an obsolete field due to the way another field is filled out.
 In this case the data at its path should be deleted so that it doesn't accidentally appear in the final JSON payload.
 2. The field is inside a tabbed or paged form and it's on a non-current tab or page.
 In this case the data at its path should NOT be deleted as it is only hidden, but still good data.

-To help form creators distinguish these two cases from one another, there is a `conditional` prop on `Field`, `SubForm`, and `AddMore`.
+To help form creators distinguish these two cases from one another, there is a `conditional` prop on `Field`, `SubForm`, `SubArray`, and `AddMore`.
 When you want to hide the form element because its data is irrelevant (e.g. if the user does not upload an image, I don't need to collect alt text), use this prop instead of using svelte `{#if}` blocks.
 It will remove the field from the DOM and also set the field value to undefined, effectively deleting it from the form data.

 When a conditional field is removed from the form, its data is deleted from the payload, but the data is automatically saved elsewhere in the FormStore.
 When the conditional field returns to the form, the data also returns as it was before removal.
 For instance, an image is added to a form, which activates the alt text field.
 The user adds alt text but then deletes the image.
 The alt text field disappears and the alt text is removed from the payload.
 Then the user changes their mind and re-uploads the image.
 The alt text field will re-appear and will contain the previously entered alt text.